Gridlock (game show)

-Gridlock was an Irish television game show, hosted by Derek Mooney, that premiered on RTÉ on September 14, 1998.
+Gridlock is an Irish television game show, hosted by Derek Mooney, that premiered on RTÉ on September 14, 1998.
 Gridlock replaced the long-running series Blackboard Jungle, which was hosted by Ray D'Arcy.

 The show lasted only one season.
 There were three teams of two people, each team representing a secondary school.
 One player on each team would answer general knowledge questions, while the other would try to achieve "gridlock" on a puzzle diagram.